 Shopify vs WooCommerce Payment Methods Comparison: (WooCommerce vs Shopify Who Offers Better Payment Methods To Customers?)

 You can accept payments online using a variety of payment gateways.
 Some payment options may be inappropriate for you, while others may be unavailable to your clients.
-This is why it’s critical that the platform you select has a variety of payment alternatives.
+This is why the platform you select must have a variety of payment alternatives.
 Let’s evaluate how Shopify and WooCommerce compare in terms of payment integrations.

 Payment Options in Shopify: